TiagoFuelber/Skate-Session-Planner/tricks-catalogue/flatground.md

 - BS heel

-## 4 --- Shove/Spin Progressions (building board control)

-- 360 pop shove-it

-- 360 frontside shove-it

-- Bigspin

-- FS bigspin

 ## 5 --- Intermediate--Advanced Core Tricks

-*These are the "real street skater" benchmarks.*
+_These are the "real street skater" benchmarks._

 - Tre flip (360 kickflip)